phalcon-orphanage/docs/es/reference/controllers.rst

 Session Data
 ------------
 Sessions help us maintain persistent data between requests.
-You could access a :doc:`Phalcon\\Session\\Bag <../api/Phalcon_Session_Bag>` from any controller to encapsulate data that needs to be persistent.
+You can access a :doc:`Phalcon\\Session\\Bag <../api/Phalcon_Session_Bag>` from any controller to encapsulate data that needs to be persistent:

 .. code-block:: php